matthewcodes1/betterban-bot/README.md

 ### Tempmute

 For this, you have to rename the nick of the person you want to mute to `mute 30s`.
 Like the tempban, of course, you can replace the 30s by the actual delay you want.
-The previous nick of the person will be reset automatically.
+The previous nick of the person will be reset automatically. *You can also use* `m` *instead of* `mute`.